 Set forth below is information concerning our nominees and other Directors, including their business experience and public company directorships for the past five years.
-In each biography below, we describe certain of the experiences, qualifications, attributes or skills that caused the Board to determine that the person should serve as a director of the Company as of the date of this proxy statement.
-In addition to the specific qualifications described below, we believe that each director has the integrity, honesty and adherence to high ethical standards necessary to set the "tone at the top" for our Company.
-Each is possessed of the business acumen and sound judgment that we believe are required for the proper functioning of our Board.
-Most of our Directors also have significant other public company board experience that broadens their knowledge of board processes, issues and solutions.
+In each biography below, we describe certain of the experiences, qualifications, attributes or skills that caused the Board to determine that the person should serve as a Director of the Company as of the date of this proxy statement.
+In addition to the specific qualifications described below, we believe that each Director has the business acumen and sound judgment that we believe are required for the proper functioning of our Board and the integrity, honesty, and adherence to high ethical standards necessary to set the "tone at the top" for our Company.
+Most of our Directors also have significant other public company board experience that broadens their knowledge of board processes, issues, and solutions.

-In Proposal No. 1, you are asked to vote for each of the nominees for Class I Directors listed below.
+In Proposal No. 1, you are asked to vote for each of the nominees for Director listed below.